 The Trap-Neuter-Return program, or TNR, is an effective and humane method used to stabilize community cat populations.
-Over time the stabilized population declines resulting in the humane reduction in free roaming cat populations.
-The TNR program is available free of charge to all Miami-Dade County residents providing free spay/neuter surgeries for healthy community cats.
+It is program free of charge to all Miami-Dade County residents providing free spay/neuter surgeries for healthy community cats.

 The TNR service includes: